swagger-api/apidom/packages/apidom-parser/README.md

 @swagger-api:registry=https://npm.pkg.github.com
 ```

-You can now install ApiDOM packages using `npm`:
+You can now install the package using `npm`:

 ```sh
  $ npm install @swagger-api/apidom-parser